-If we go by records, Google always take time to roll out its latest OS update for the smartphones and on top of that, the update is made available for only a handful of devices.
-But the things are going to change for good with a new announcement.
+If we go by records, Google always takes time to roll out its latest OS update for smartphones and on top of that, the update is made available for only a handful of devices.
+But things are going to change for good with a new announcement.

 Android Q’s full-scale release is slated to be launched in later part of 2019 and during Android developer summit last week, Hung-Ying Tyan, an engineer of Google’s Project Treble team, hinted that the next Google OS update would be released for more number of devices if compared to the current scenario.

 Hung-Ying Tyan said,

 “We are also exploring ways to make future GSI available earlier than the release of the next Android version.
 So you will be able to try out the next Android version earlier over GSI, and at the same time, we can get early feedback from you, so the benefit is mutual.
 So please stay tuned for our further announcement on this.”

 Tyan was discussing on GSI (Generic System Image), which is a version of Android-based on the Android Open Source Project (AOSP).
 This code is used to test compatibility on Android smartphones.